Garsondee/RTSControls/README.md

 # RTS Controls - Right Click to Move
 RTS (Real-Time Strategy) Controls - Right Click to Move is a module for Foundry Virtual Tabletop (Foundry VTT) that enhances the user experience by enabling intuitive and real-time token movement controls.
 Inspired by classic RTS games, this module allows users to direct their tokens across the game map efficiently and interactively.
 With a simple right-click, players can plot a course for their tokens, bringing a dynamic and strategic layer to their game sessions.

+All credits for the pathfinding go to the original creator of the routinglib: https://foundryvtt.com/community/staebchenfisch

 ### Features
 Intuitive Control: Streamline token movements with a simple right-click interface, mimicking the familiar controls of traditional RTS games.